 - Select the Broadcast Management tab.

-- Next to the role you want to assign (Broadcast to your groups or Broadcast to all groups), select Assign Groups and select the group that should have this role.
-When selecting a group, you can search for its name.
+- Next to the role you want to assign (Broadcast to your groups or Broadcast to all groups), select Assign Groups and select the appropriate group.
+You can search for a group by name.

 - At the bottom of the page, select Save.